Here's What The Parkland Students Have Accomplished So Far

 Students around the country are rising up against gun violence.

-In Washington, D.C., and across the country, students are organizing the March for Our Lives on Saturday, March 24, to ensure that their voices will be heard.
+In Washington, D.C., and across the country, students are organising the March for Our Lives on Saturday, March 24, to ensure that their voices will be heard.

 "This is my school, this is my home," Hibshman said.
 "And I have lost 17 of my friends.
 I left early that day and something blessed me, and I will use that blessing to fuel my fire to make a change.
 We will continue to fight and we will not be silenced."